 Academic Entrepreneurship seeks to build a diverse community of empowered professionals who know how to bridge the worlds of academic research and commercialization to turn ideas and discoveries into innovations that provide value to patients, providers, and healthcare systems, thereby realizing full market potential and societal impact.
 This book is a repository of tools, advice, and best practices that establishes a foundation for academic researchers and innovators wherever they may reside.

-Recognizing that academic entrepreneurs are busy and bright, and have limited time to learn entrepreneurship, the chapters in this book were designed as an efficient and state-of-the-art source of guidance.
-With carefully curated content as a strong foundation, the reader will have quick introductions to key topics in academic entrepreneurship and innovations with a list of resources for those who wish to go further.
+Recognizing that academic entrepreneurs are busy and bright, and have limited time to learn entrepreneurship, the chapters and interactive resources in this book were designed as an efficient and state-of-the-art source of guidance.
+With carefully curated collections as a strong foundation, the reader will have quick introductions to key topics in academic entrepreneurship and innovations with a list of resources for those who wish to go further.

 Gooneratne, N., McGarrigle, R., and Winston, F (eds).
 Academic Entrepreneurship for Medical and Health Scientists.
 PubPub Edition, 4 June 2021. https://doi.org/10.21428/b2e239dc.c557dc9a